 Traditional Residence Halls

 Kratz, Miller, Yoder and Kulp halls are available to single students of any classification who are younger than 25 years of age.
 Each hall is coed, with men and women on different floors.
 Students typically live in groups of 20-30 per floor.
-Leadership is provided by student resident assistants and a resident director.
+Leadership is provided by student resident assistants and professional live-in Residence Life directors.

 Kratz and Miller Residence Halls